 Small ECW files does not seems to create problems, but for example a 20MB one is enough to replicate it.

 #3 Updated by Nathan Woodrow about 10 years ago

 This is still a issue on my Windows machine.
 The problem seems to have been introduced with the new raster provider as it was working file until then.
 Running latest windows qgis build.

-#4 Updated by Giovanni Manghi over 9 years ago
+#4 Updated by Giovanni Manghi about 10 years ago

 when I opened the ticket I had the issue on both linux and windows, now I cannot see it anymore on both OS.
 I also tested > 100mb ECW and it opens fast as expected.